has-taxman/TFprojects/README.md

 2. **02-one-webserver**
    - A more advanced setup that deploys a web server on AWS, returning "Hello, World" at the root URL (`/`) while listening on port `8080`.

+2. **03-webserver-wiht-vars**
+   - Terraform Web Server with vars: Example of how deploy a single web server on AWS (Amazon Web Services).
+The web server returns "Hello, World" for the URL / listening on port 8080, which is defined as a variable.
 ---

 ## 💡 Notes